 • Physiotherapy to ‘retrain’ the shoulder muscles

-Most people fully recover without any problems, however overhead athletes and manual workers may have persistent symptoms and require surgery.
+Most people fully recover without any problems, however, some athletes and manual workers may experience persistent symptoms and require surgery.

 Surgery is indicated if the shoulder is still painful and there is some functional loss at about three to six months after the injury.

 For more severe types of ACJ shoulder dislocations or injury, the removal of the damaged joint may need to be performed by a surgeon.
 This is usually done by keyhole surgery and is known as an arthroscopic ACJ excision.

 An arthroscopic ACJ excision is usually performed under a general anaesthetic.
 Your surgeon will usually make two to four small incisions around the acromioclavicular joint.
 They will place a thin telescope (camera) through one of the incisions to examine the joint and place surgical instruments through the other to remove the damaged cartilage.

 Horder Healthcare provides the highest quality services to NHS, privately insured and self pay patients, from initial consultation and diagnostic tests right through to surgical treatment and rehabilitation.

 We are a charity